My Town Choir

 Do I need to be able to read music?

-No, you don't have to read music although It certainly helps sometimes.
+No, you don't have to read music, you will find that you actually start to learn during choir sessions though!
 We do use printed music but also learn by ear as well.
 All our repertoire is taught by ear and we also record parts for people to sing along with.

 What makes My Town Choir different?